finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Record Type

-Rosetta defines two additional built-in types known as *record types*.
+Rosetta defines two additional built-in types known as *record types*, that are simplified data types.
 The list is controlled by defining them as `recordType` at the language level.

 - `date` - specified by combining a day, month and year
 - `zonedDateTime` - combines a `date`, simple `time` and time-zone `string` specification to unambiguously refer to a single instant in time

-Record types are simplified data types because:
+Record types are different from more complex data types in that:

 - they are pure data definitions and do not allow specification of validation logic in a [condition](#condition-statement).
 - they are handled specially in the code-generators and so form part of the Rosetta DSL rather than any specific model.